You are invited!

 "This is a win - but we know the fight is not over.
 There is much more we have to do to protect public health, air, and water from the impacts of the oil and gas industry."

-Join us at the Parkway Theater for a showing of "How to Let Go of the World and Love All the Things that Climate Can’t Change" and an Environmental Awareness Fair on Thursday, May 18th at the Axelrod Performing Arts Center in Deal, NJ.
+Join us for the screening of "How to Let Go of the World and Love All the Things Climate Can’t Change" and an Environmental Awareness Fair on Thursday, May 18th at the Axelrod Performing Arts Center in Deal, NJ.